Imagine a thriving garden, bursting with healthy produce, pest and disease-free, without the aid of sprays, chemicals, and general human interference.

 Potatoes do well when planted alongside legumes, corn, onions but keep them away from tomatoes, cucumbers, melons, and pumpkins as these can make your potatoes susceptible to blight.

-Pumpkins do well alongside corn as they provide a ground cover which keeps the the soil cool in the hot summer and helps conserve moisture.
+Pumpkins do well alongside corn as they provide a ground cover that keeps the soil cool in the hot summer and helps conserve moisture.
 Keep pumpkins away from potatoes.

 Silverbeet does well when planted alongside lettuce, onions, and beetroot.